plumed-testcenter/plumed-testcenter/contribute.md

 2. `suffix` - the version of PLUMED we are linking to is called plumed$suffix.
 3. `basedir` - essentially the directory that we are running within.

+Once your install.sh script has run a test is performed to determine if an executible with the name given in the `info.yml` file has been created in `$(HOME)/opt/bin`.
+This test is performed by the bash script
-The final part of the code above is also common to all tested MD codes.
-This part of the code tells the python script (`build.py`) that constructs [the dashboard page](browse.md) whether or not your code compiled sucessfully so that the appropriate badges can be put on the dashboard.
+`tests/check_status.sh`.
+This script tells the python script (`build.py`) that constructs [the dashboard page](browse.md) whether or not your code compiled sucessfully so that the appropriate badges can be put on the dashboard.
 Notice that this information is transferred by adding lines to the `info.yml` file for your code.

 # Running your code from python